halp-me/slate/source/index.md

 Get a list of all conversations in the current user-mode.

-Conversations are sorted by timestamp such that the newest conversation has the lowest index.
+Conversations are sorted by timestamp such that the conversation with the most recent message has the lowest index.

 The app should query this endpoint whenever it displays the inbox, returns to the inbox via back button, or receives a push notification